zowe/zowe-cli-version-controller/docs/ManualProcess.md

   - Increase the version number accordingly.
     - When you merge features into the `lts-incremental` branch, the `minor` version increases by one.
     - When you merge fixes into the `lts-stable` or `lts-incremental` branch, increment only the `patch` number by one.
-  - Publish the new version of the product with the corresponding tag (for example, `@lts-incremental`, `@lts-stable`).
+  - Publish the new version of the product with the corresponding tag.
+For example, `@lts-incremental`, `@lts-stable`.

-    - You might encounter situations where the package version was published previously.
+    Note: You might encounter situations where the package version was published previously.
 When this situation occurs, you need to only update or move the tags around.